 Maybe you’ve been on a plane before, maybe your eight- or ten- or eighteen-hour flight will be your first!
 Whatever your flight experience, long hauls always take a bit of preparation to be as comfortable as possible.
-Our advice below will have you as set up as any seasoned traveller for your many hours in the air.
+Our tips and tricks for long-haul flights below will have you as set up as any seasoned traveller for your many hours in the air.

 Pack an amenity kit